Muxamedin/ecea-docker/README.md

 To create an image with one of component:

-1. Run v10 agent install on machine where docker image is to be prepared
+1. Run v10 accelerator and  install on machine where docker image is to be prepared
 2. Run build.sh script to prepare /opt for docker image and build your image

 ## Command